DiamondLightSource/nexgen/docs/api.rst

     :show-inheritance:

-For an Electron Diffraction collection using NXmx-like format nexus files
+For an Electron Diffraction collection using NXmx-like format nexus files.
+When dealing with an Electron Diffraction dataset, there may also be a need to convert the vectors to mcstas from another coordinate system convention, as well as save the relevant information about the new coordinate system into a NXcoordinate_system_set base class.
+This writer takes care of these issues.

 .. autoclass:: nexgen.nxs_write.NXmxWriter.EDNXmxFileWriter
     :members: